 Kodak didn’t really care about disposable cameras … until a powerful competitor did

 Disposable and reusable cameras grew in uptake in the 1970s, with name brands such as Technicolor talking part in the field, and a wide array of startups offering their takes on the miniature camera.

-But mainstream camera companies, like Kodak, had tried pushing things in the direction of cameras that weren’t necessarily disposable, but Consumer cameras during this era, while not disposable, were very tiny, making them easy to carry around even when you weren’t thinking about it.
+But mainstream camera companies, like Kodak, had tried pushing things in the direction of cameras that weren’t necessarily disposable, but very tiny, making them easy to carry around even when you weren’t thinking about it.
 Kodak’s cartridge-based 110 film format, along with its later disc format, played a key role in the growth of the tiny camera.